Next Year Communication Planning Tips for Comms Pros

-What’s your top tip for putting together a next year plan?
+What’s your top tip for putting together next year’s communication strategy?

 Sean Williams: “Let’s get back to basics!
 Look at the business plan and determine objectives that directly impact business KPIs.
 Be explicit about how your tactics realize that strategy.”